qprtfck-arch/as/README.md

 | **Data quality & methodology** | Real 41k-row dataset, leak-free split, baselines, reproducible. |
 | **Documentation** | This README, dataset card, code comments, and the methodology notebook. |

-## ⚠️ Limitations & roadmap

-- Trained on a **single station**; the district map is an *illustrative* spatial decomposition.
-- The weather-only scenario model is intentionally limited (R² 0.42).
-- **Next:** multi-station spatial maps, gradient-boosted trees for sharper peaks, live sensor + Copernicus satellite ingestion, and push alerts for sensitive-group users.

 ## 📄 License